ml-archive/keychain/README.md

 )
 ```

 Note the `signer` parameter.

-Here you can use one of the built in signers as in the first example where we use the `.hs256` signer with a key

-Or you can provide your own signer as it is done in the last two examples.
+You can use one of the built in signers as in the first example where we use the `.hs256` signer with a key. or you can provide your own signer as it is done in the last two examples.

 ### Actually start using your `Keychain`

 With all the setup out of the way, it is time to kick back and take advantage of `Keychain`.
-You can now use the `UserAccessKeychainConfig`, `UserRefreshKeychainConfig` and `UserResetKeychainConfig` object that you created previously to generate JWT tokens by calling the `makeToken(on:, currentDate:)`
+You can now use the `UserAccessKeychainConfig`, `UserRefreshKeychainConfig` and `UserResetKeychainConfig` objects that you created previously to generate JWT tokens by calling the `makeToken(on:, currentDate:)`

 Here is an example on how to generate a new refreshToken.